 And just to circle all the way back: While I was studying to get my masters at Stanford, my aunt who lives in Belgrade, Serbia, found my grandmother’s leather bound, handwritten Cyrillic script dissertation on the role of play in early childhood learning.
 My grandmother was the first woman psychology PhD from former Yugoslavia, in 1925.
 And I’m like, Oh, my God, this is an heirloom.
 I Skype with my aunt every once in a while; she’s getting the dissertation typed up.
 Another interesting thing is that my grandmother’s father was a science teacher in Croatia, and he noticed a girl who was incredibly talented in a middle school science, so he wrote a recommendation that she’d be allowed as the only exception to attend the top boys school in Zagreb.
 And so she did, and he was her teacher.
 And then later, she went on and ended up marrying Albert Einstein.
 How did she influence the theory of relativity?
 And that brings us full circle.

-Can you tell us about Learner Positioning Systems (LPS)?
+Can you tell us about the Learner Variability Project (LPS)?

 Technology enables personalization and personalized learning, obviously, but what we need to understand is what are the key areas that can vary about how an individual learns, and how knowing that can impact specific outcomes.That’s actually where you gain a lot of leverage by personalizing, right?
 There are many different approaches you can take around pedagogy and strategies, but I felt there wasn’t enough that built off an understanding of the whole child learner and using that as your center of gravity for design.